Prag8855/aab/frontend/content/guides/adhd-berlin-germany.md

 **If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**, it covers the ADHD diagnosis, therapy and medication.
 There is only a €5 [deductible](/glossary/Selbstbeteiligung) for each prescription.[^0] You must find a psychiatrist that accepts public health insurance.
 They are harder to find.

-Public health insurance covers the cheapest solution that works.
+Public health insurance covers the cheapest treatment that works.
 Doctors will only try medication if it's necessary.
 They will start with the cheapest medication: Medikinet (Ritalin).

 **If you have [private health insurance](/glossary/private%20Krankenversicherung)**, ask your insurer what is covered.
 Private health insurance usually covers the ADHD diagnosis, therapy and medication.
-It usually covers more expensive ADHD medication like Elvanse (Vyvanse).
+It usually covers better ADHD medication like Elvanse (Vyvanse).

 **[English-speaking psychiatrists in Berlin ➞](/guides/english-speaking-psychiatrists-berlin)**